-The Company has in place a limit system based on the calculated maximum losses expected on individual issuers, limits for market risk concentration prescribed under the Standard Formula, limits based on risk appetite and acceptable volatility of return on financial investments.
-In addition to the limits set for individual asset classes, industries, regions and issuers, the Company has defined requirements regarding credit ratings of investments.
+The Company has in place a limit system, which considers maximum losses expected on individual issuers, limits for market risk concentration prescribed under the Standard Formula, limits based on risk appetite and acceptable volatility of return on financial investments.
+In addition to the limits set for individual asset classes, industries, regions and issuers, the Company has set limits regarding credit ratings of investments to further mitigate credit risk.